Linda Turner - Artist

 Artist Statement

 My work can look like many things, yet underlying are visual conversations of who I am and who we are, as individuals, as communities, and in the world.
-While I often use art-making to seek answers, I am just as likely to be relishing simple moments of respite and play in order to move forward, enlivened.
+Art-making for me expresses feelings, asks questions, seeks answers.
+It is also a space of respite and play, a way to move forward, enlivened, in an imperfect body and an imperfect world.

 Many years spent as a home textile/product designer, combined with training and practice as an art psychotherapist, have informed my use of pattern, texture, layering and color; for all apply as much to design principles as they do to the human psyche and social condition.